ERP Selection Guide

 6. Determine a Data Management Strategy

-Without quality data, new ERP software cannot provide value to your organization.
 While you won’t be migrating data until implementation, now is the time to start planning and assigning data ownership.
+Without reliable data, new ERP software cannot provide value to your organization.

 Your data likely isn’t ready for migration.

 Your data may be spread across multiple systems that each use different structures and formats.
-To account for this complexity, you should document and establish a data management strategy as early as possible.
-This strategy defines how you will migrate your data and cleanse it to resolve duplicate data and other data quality issues.
+To account for this complexity, you should establish a data management strategy as early as possible.
+This strategy should define data ownership, establish data cleansing standards, identify legacy system dependencies, and outline how master data will be standardized before migration.

 7. Build a Long-list of ERP Systems